huggingface/candle/candle-book/src/guide/installation.md

 8.9
 ```

+You can also compile the Cuda kernels for a specific compute cap using the
+`CUDA_COMPUTE_CAP=<compute cap>` environment variable.

 If any of the above commands errors out, please make sure to update your Cuda version.

 2. Create a new app and add [`candle-core`](https://github.com/huggingface/candle/tree/main/candle-core) with Cuda support.